localsend/localsend/CONTRIBUTING.md

 TODO:

-You can help publishing LocalSend on more platforms.
+You can help in publishing LocalSend on more platforms.
 Please create an issue to notify us!

 - Traditional Linux distributions (Debian, Fedora, etc.)
 - Snap